analyticsindiamag/AIM-Media-Website/WORDPRESS_CSV_MAPPING.md

 ### Category Handling
 - Categories are automatically created if they don't exist
-- Category slug is auto-generated from the category name
+- Category slug is taken from the WordPress permalink when available; otherwise it is generated from the category name
-- If no category is provided, "General" is used as default
+- If no category is provided and permalink lacks a category, "General" is used as default
 - If multiple categories are provided (separated by `;`, `,`, or `|`), only the first one is used

 ### Editor/Author Handling